Will Benson Player Props: Reds vs. Giants

 - The pitching staff for the Giants has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Giants have a 3.91 team ERA that ranks 10th among all league pitching staffs.
+- The Giants' 3.94 team ERA ranks 10th among all league pitching staffs.

+- Giants pitchers combine to surrender 101 home runs (1.1 per game), the seventh-fewest in baseball.

-- DeSclafani (4-8) takes the mound for the Giants in his 18th start of the season.
-He's put together a 4.44 ERA in 93 1/3 innings pitched, with 72 strikeouts.
+- Stripling (0-2) gets the starting nod for the Giants in his ninth start of the season.
+He's put together a 6.11 ERA in 45 2/3 innings pitched, with 40 strikeouts.

-- The right-hander last pitched on Saturday, July 1 against the New York Mets, when he went three innings, allowing three earned runs while giving up three hits.
+- The righty last pitched on Friday against the Pittsburgh Pirates, when he went 4 2/3 innings, allowing two earned runs while giving up five hits.

+- In 13 games this season, the 33-year-old has a 6.11 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .292 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.